ahuacate/nas-hardmetal/README.md

 <h1>NAS - Hard-metal Builds</h1>

-If you have hard-metal NAS of compatible Linux OS then our Easy Scripts will help you prepare your NAS for Proxmox hosts and our suite of PVE applications.
+If your NAS is a Synology or a supported hard-metal Linux OS then our Easy Scripts can set-up your NAS for Proxmox and our suite of PVE applications.

 Easy Scripts are available for: